-The Indiana Pacers are a poor offensive team, and yet they sprang out to a strong 3-1 lead in their Eastern Conference semifinals matchup with the New York Knicks despite not setting the league ablaze with offensive know-how.
-New York managed to keep its season alive in Thursday’s Game 5 win, though, mainly by deciding team-wise to not let this poor Indiana offensive team have chance after chance to showcase those poor offensive skills.
+The Indiana Pacers are a poor offensive team, and yet they sprang out to a strong 3-1 lead in their Eastern semifinals matchup with the New York Knicks despite not setting the league ablaze with its offensive know-how.
+New York managed to keep their season alive in Thursday’s Game 5 win, though, mainly by deciding team-wise to not let this poor Indiana offensive team have chance after chance to showcase those poor offensive skills.
 Indiana dominated the Knicks in the offensive rebound department in the team’s three previous wins, and yet the Pacers were not allowed to be their typical, glass-cleaning selves on Thursday, leading to an impressive Knicks win.

-That's mainly because the Knicks stayed patient with their possessions.
+Mainly because the Knicks stayed patient with their possessions.
 The team still moved quickly, whipping the ball around, but it also thought just as quickly when it came time to picking spots with jumpers.
-Players like Felton did fine work choosing when to fire the mid-range shot that Indiana doesn’t mind giving up, and even Carmelo Anthony’s isolation plays were of the forgivable variety — quick and successful post-ups against defenders like Paul George and Sam Young.
+Players like Felton did fine work choosing when to fire the mid-range shot that Indiana doesn’t mind giving up, and even Carmelo Anthony’s isolation plays were of the forgivable variety – quick and successful post-ups against defenders like Paul George and Sam Young.
 Anthony finished his night with a passable 28 points on 28 shots.
-That isn’t to say there weren’t the usual array of questionable shots, but New York feeds off that.
+That isn’t to say there weren’t the usual array of questionable shots, but New York feeds off of that.

 The Knicks, with their backs against the wall, earned this win.
 Still, the Pacers are going to be furious with themselves when they roll out of their ice baths on Friday and look at the game tape.